harimseong/shell_project/README.md

 `apt install libreadline-dev`

 ### what it does
-the goal of this project is making a simple shell as stated on project specification, so this is not an actual shell programming language, but a simple prompting program mimicking small part of bash shell.
+Some redirect operations(<, >, <<, >>), pipe(|), some quoting and parameter expansion($WORD), and some bulit-ins with a few or without options are implemented.
-most simple redirect operations, pipe, part of quoting and parameter expansion, and some bulit-ins with a few or without options are mandatory part. it can be extended to include wildcard, pipeline operators, parenthesis for subshell, etc..
+Further improvements in mind are to include wildcard, pipeline operators, parenthesis for subshell.

 ### experience
-the biggest challenge was making parser because available tools are limited by a rule.
+I tried to follow structure of POSIX shell rather than to do it from scratch, because referencing POSIX shell specification is good practice.
-the rule allows neither regular expression function nor parser generator like bison and yacc, but some of C standard library functions and system calls.
+Thus writing codes was straightforward except there're some limits about external functions and the project. the rule allows neither regular expression function nor parser generator like bison and yacc.  but some of C standard library functions and system calls.
 so I hand coded tokenizer and parser and my partner did same for built-ins.

 ### reference